Key Question

 Maybe we can help.

-Engage with some fellow inquirers.
+Engage with some fellow pathfinders.

 Help us hold the line.